keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 #### Network ID

-This is the ID to identify a network on the internet or intranet.
-Back in the old days, when classful network was still in use, the network ID of an IP address is the most significant 1 byte (for **class A**), 2 bytes (**class B**) or 3 bytes (**class C**) in the IP address.
-After CIDR was introduced, a network ID is of _variable length_ and is defined by the subnet mask.
+This is the ID to identify a _network_ on the internet or intranet.
+Back in the old days, when classful networks were still in use, the network ID of an IP address was the most significant 1 byte (for **class A**), 2 bytes (**class B**) or 3 bytes (**class C**) in the IP address.
+After CIDR was introduced, a network ID is of _variable length_ and defined by the subnet mask.

 ### IPv6